moeenio/synglechance/README.md

 	- [AppImageTool](https://github.com/AppImage/AppImageKit)
 	- `sudo apt install libgtk2.0-dev libxfconf-0-dev python3-venv libxcb-xinerama`

+If you are compiling a version for Steam, you will also need to download the [Steamworks SDK](https://partner.steamgames.com/).
+Once you have downloaded it, place the folder in the project root and rename it to `steamworks`.

 Once you have installed these dependencies, Conan will take care of the remaining ones.
 Run the following commands to configure Conan:

 ```sh